 Your soft product launch is the first step to creating and executing your go-to-market strategy.
 A GTM is a sprint where you'll test about 3-4 different channels to identify the right ones, which will be the ones with the best ROI and the best volume.

 With a soft product launch, you start small to gather as much feedback from your initial customers and gain initial market validation.
 They are the first people who have decided to sign up and pay for your solution.
 You need to understand what attracted them to discover your solution further, as well as what made them decide to pay for it.

 Once you undergo this customer research phase, you will be able to create more value for them and future customers.
 Finalising your product and USP with a soft launch is the best way to minimise risks and costs.

-It is also the reason why a product launch is not the equivalent of a go-to-market strategy but rather a part of it.
+It is also why a product launch is not the equivalent of a go-to-market strategy but rather a part of it.
 You are essentially testing the following:

 - Who your target customers are precisely

 - How to effectively express your USP in a way that resonates with your target customers

 - Which sales-oriented messaging we'll encourage your future leads to convert

 Once you've achieved this phase, you are now ready to reach a wider audience, hence the rest of your go-to-market strategy.